zuofengli/lancet/README.md

 Lancet applies a conditional random fields model for tagging individual medication names and associated fields, and an AdaBoost model with decision stump algorithm for determining which medication names and fields belong to a single medication event.

-During the third i2b2 shared-task for challenges in natural language processing for clinical data: medication extraction challenge, lancet is ranked as a Top10 system.
+During the third i2b2 shared-task for challenges in natural language processing for clinical data (2009): medication extraction challenge, lancet is ranked as a Top10 system.
 Among the top 10 teams, Lancet achieved the highest precision at 90.4% with an overall F1 score of 76.4% (horizontal system level with exact match), a gain of 11.2% and 12%, respectively, compared with the rule-based baseline system jMerki.

 This is the source code for the paper "Lancet: a high precision medication event extraction system for clinical text" published in Journal of the American Medical Informatics Association 2010, 17:563 -567

 Code written in Java and Python.

+The paper could be accessed here: <a href="http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2995682/">Lancet: a high precision medication event extraction system for clinical text</a>

 You could evaluate Lancet at my online demo at:/Not available now./